Placements in Public Health and Pre-Med

 ITSU augments human resource capacity at the Union Ministry of Health in order to: carry out strategic human resource planning at all levels for immunization; document best practices of immunization programs from within and outside India; support development of policies, procedures and guidelines to improve program management and conduct policy analyses for effective implementation needed to cover how UIP plans for and manages short- and long-term needs (current program strengthening, new vaccine introduction preparedness, future adoption and delivery of new vaccines); develop data-driven decision-support tools and research to provide baseline information for decision support; and identify areas of research that strengthen capacity and generate evidence that informs policy and practice; support development of appropriate guidelines and tools for state-level technical assistance; conduct operations research to identify the role of affordable Information and Communications Technology (ICT) tools for UIP strengthening in the areas of Social Mobilization, Supply Chain management, operations, and Vaccine-Preventable Disease (VPD) & Adverse Events, and Immunization (AEFI) Surveillance; and incubate, develop and leverage the role of technology in strengthening immunization.
 Interns with interests in Development Policy, Public Health, Public Policy, Social Sciences, Applied Sciences, or Natural Sciences are encouraged to apply.
 Statistical skills would be an asset but are not required.
 Interns will aid in work related to ITSU’s programmatic and research roles as follows:

-- Research – Interns will be expected to review grey and formal academic literature, synthesize findings, and present findings to the team.
+- Research – IIP interns will be expected to review grey and formal academic literature, synthesize findings, and present findings to the team.
 Areas of research will be determined according to the needs of the organization determined at the relevant time.

-- Participate in meetings – Interns will be expected to participate in relevant meetings, take note of proceedings, and contribute as much as possible to discussions.
+- Participate in meetings – IIP interns will be expected to participate in relevant meetings, take note of proceedings, and contribute as much as possible to discussions.

-- Writing – Interns will be expected to produce written material for the organization which can range from research articles to publicity material.
+- Writing – IIP interns will be expected to produce written material for the organization which can range from research articles to publicity material.

 - Field Travel – Where relevant, interns will be included in field visits.
 It is important to note that most of an intern’s time will be spent in the ITSU office in Delhi.